Nowex214/Inception/README.md

 ### AI:

 - ChatGPT : used to helped me solve an issue with limited memory allocated to PHP.
-I used it to the sed commadn to modify the php.init file during the imagine build.
+I used it to the sed command to modify the php.init file during the imagine build.

 `RUN sed -i 's/memory_limit = .*/memory_limit = 512M/' /etc/php81/php.ini`